About Dr. Bree Chancellor

 She is an active investigator in clinical research and has published over 20 peer-reviewed articles in journals including Neurosurgery and the Journal of NeuroInterventional Surgery.
 She is a member of the American Stroke Association, The Society of Vascular and Interventional Neurology, and the Society of Neurointerventional Surgery.

 Dr. Chancellor primarily treats patients at The Valley Hospital in Ridgewood, New Jersey and at Saint Joseph’s University Medical Center in Paterson, New Jersey.

-In addition to working out of our Paterson office, Dr. Chancellor has the ability to treat and admit patients at the following area hospitals.
+In addition to working out of our Paterson, Ridgewood and Mountainside offices, Dr. Chancellor has the ability to treat and admit patients at the following area hospitals.